Featured Comment:

 Ingredients & Substitution Ideas

-- Thick boneless pork chops: If you want to make a great tonkatsu, you’ve got to get the cut right.
-If you’re looking for something leaner, go for the loin or tenderloin.
+- Thick boneless pork chops (2-2.5cm/¾-1 inch thick): If you want to make a great tonkatsu, you’ve got to get the cut right.
+If you’re looking for something leaner, go for the loin or tenderloin with a thin layer of fat along one edge.
 Or, if you want something richer and meatier, try boneless ribs.
 Thick slices will give you that satisfying crunch-to-juicy-meat ratio.

 - Batter & Coating: All-purpose flour, egg, and whole milk.
 Mixing the egg with the milk helps stretch the mixture and makes the meat softer and more tender.

-- Panko breadcrumbs: The best part of Japanese katsu!
+- Panko breadcrumbs: The defining element that separates tonkatsu from regular cutlets.
 For the best crispy experience, try making your own panko—it’s easier than you might think!
-If you’re interested in learning more about panko, I’ve got a blog post about making your own panko at home.
+Japanese panko has a distinctive airy, flaky structure unlike other breadcrumbs.
+If you’re interested in learning more about panko, check out my post about making your own panko at home.

 - Homemade sauce: Just blend Worcestershire sauce, tomato ketchup, soy sauce, light brown sugar, and white sesame seeds for a perfect balance of tangy, sweet, and umami flavors that complement the crispy pork perfectly.